Going into 2021, Litecoin escalated a bullish trend that had been gathering pace for the better part of 2020.

 Litecoin in 2021: Everything You Should Know about the Price Surge

-Two and half months into 2021, Litecoin continues to exhibit massive resilience on its journey towards the $375 peak price hit three years ago.
-In Feb, Litecoin price breached the $245 mark (for the first time since December 2017).
-Its price volatilities for the year to date have also been relatively shallow, ensuring that the coin rises as fast as it fell and contributing to the gentle bullish trend.
+Throughout 2021 Litecoin continued to exhibit massive resilience on its journey towards the $412 peak price hit it in May.
+Its price volatilities for the year were relatively shallow, ensuring that the coin rose as fast as it fell and contributing to the gentle bullish trend.

-Most LTC proponents believe that the coin’s upward price rally is just gathering pace and that it is only a matter of time before it sets historical price levels.
-In backing up these bold claims, some have pointed to several Litecoin development team- and crypto market-inspired factors that greatly influenced LTC prices in 2021.
+Most LTC proponents have pointed to several Litecoin development team- and crypto market-inspired factors that greatly influenced LTC prices in 2021.
 These include:

-Ongoing crypto market bull run: As world economies continued to shut down due to the Covid-19 pandemic, the crypto market attracted new users.
+The May crypto market bull run: As world economies continued to shut down due to the Covid-19 pandemic, the crypto market attracted new users.
 The global citizenry and institution's interest in crypto markets suddenly peaked, and the value of cryptocurrencies soared.
 Litecoin price, for instance, opened the year trading at around $40 but rallied to over $130 by year-end.
-Its bullish run that started during the pandemic has spilled into 2021, and experts believe it will persist and carry LTC well past the $370 levels achieved in December 2017.
+Its bullish run that started during the pandemic spilled into 2021, and LTC reached its current all-time high.

 Bitcoin's bullish trend: It is no secret that Litecoin mirrors Bitcoin's design and performance.
 Every time the price of the legacy digital currency rallied, Litecoin was always a few paces behind, following in the footsteps.
 Since Bitcoin price started gathering momentum in mid-2020, Litecoin has been hot on its heels.
 And seeing that the BTC rally isn't ending soon, one can only expect the LTC value to keep rising.